Jericó’s New Religion: Food

-If you’re hungry for more tips and recommendations, we’ve got a lot more on the menu.
+If you're hungry for more travel tips and recommendations, we've got a lot more on the menu.

-First of all, check out our extensive guide of things to do in Jericó to discover some awesome activities to do around town beside eat.
+First of all, check out our extensive Jericó guide to discover some awesome activities to do around town besides eat.

-Then, when you’ve had enough of Jericó, read about what’s good to do and eat in neighboring Jardín.
-Or if you’re looking for a more off-the-beaten-path destination and/or want to hike the famous pyramid mountian Cerro Tusa, read all about the town of Venecia here.
+Then, when you've had enough of Jericó, read about what's good to do and eat in neighboring Jardín.
+Or, if you're looking for a more off-the-beaten-path destination and/or want to hike the famous pyramid mountain Cerro Tusa, read all about the town of Venecia here.